OldManUmby/Sundered-Shadows/Manuscript/30-Gameplay.BAK.md

 # ==GAMEPLAY==

-The core of Sundered Shadows assumes that character actions do not represent a solitary movement; instead, an action is a series of quick, combined activities.
+The core of Sundered Shadows assumes that character actions do not represent a solitary movement; instead, an action is a series of quick, combined maneuvers.
 For example, spellcasting involves specific `vocal, somatic, and material components, plus a spell focus`, all working in unison.
-While swordplay involves many quick feints, parries, thrusts, and short maneuvers, all in a relatively short period.
+While swordplay involves many feints, parries, thrusts, and concise moves, all in a relatively short period.
 Remembering and emphasizing this process when determining and describing actions is essential during gameplay.

 ## Actions